Sybit-Education/Diveni/docs/guide/setup.md

 ## Connectors
 ### JIRA Connection

-### JIRA Cloud

-TODO

-### JIRA Enterprise

-For setting up the JIRA application, the steps described here should be sufficient:
+For setting up the JIRA application, follow step 1 of the here described steps:
 <https://developer.atlassian.com/server/jira/platform/oauth/>

 It doesn't matter what you enter in remaining fields (URL, name, type, and so on).
 This is because we only want to retrieve data from Jira, therefore we only need to set up a one-way (incoming) link from the client to Jira.

 Afterwards, you will see the client secret and ID, which needs to be provided for Diveni on JIRA-Server.

+# Remote Installation
+## Technical Requirements:
+- Docker

+## Setup (Gets improved)
+1. In your local environment execute script in root/build-production.sh
+2. Execute script root/docker-production.sh
+3. Connect via ssh to your server and move file root/diveni.tar.gz onto it
+4. Unzip content with tar –xf diveni.tar.gz
+5. Execute script start_script.sh

+# TODO